Can You Drink the Tap Water in Las Vegas (Should You?)

 You may still be able to taste the ‘city’s flavor’ in the melted ice, as you may expect.
 But as a rule of thumb, ice machine water is purer than straight out of the tap.
 If you’re ever in a bind, consider finding an ice machine.

-Consider a Personal Water Filtration System
+Consider a Personal Water Filter System

 The final option you may want to consider is to bring along a personal travel water filter like this one from LifeStraw on Amazon.com.
 It filters bacteria, parasites, chemicals, and microplastics.
-It’s almost as good as having a reverse osmosis system, and it’s guaranteed to provide good-tasting Las Vegas water!

 Water bottles like this also have a chamber filled with activated carbon that will remove chlorine and other things that make the water taste bad.
 It’s like having your own portable water treatment system.
 It’s also pretty small and easy to pack, so it’s easy to have safe drinking water anywhere you go.